docsforadobe/premiere-plugin-guide/docs/importers/selector-descriptions.rst

 Starting in Premiere Pro 1.5, the importer can get a frame from the timeline beneath the current clip or timeline location.

-This is useful for titler plug-ins.
+This is useful for titler plugins.

 Use the ``getPreviewFrameEx`` callback with the time given by ``TDB_TimeRecord`` ``tdbTimelocation`` in ``imGetPrefsRec``.